flowersnlyrics/how-to-mcu/assignments/1b_basic_operators.md

 | `!=` | Check if two numbers are not equal to each other | `1 != 0` is true, `1 != 1` is false |

 # Questions
 For all questions: add and edit the code below.
 For submission show the outputs of several different sets of numbers to prove that your code is robust.
+Do not change the functions `get_int` or `get_float`, use them as I've used them below.
+We haven't gone over `scanf` and `stdin` yet which is why I got the lesson started.
 ```c
 #include <stdio.h>